Direct detection of primordial black hole relics as dark matter: Detecting charged black holes terrestrially

 \section{Detecting charged black holes terrestrially}

 In this section, we analyze the interaction of CPRs with matter, and investigate mechanisms for direct detection.
 For the purposes of our calculations, we assume that CPRs account for a fraction $\fcpr$ of dark matter by mass (i.e., $\fcpr=\Omega_{\mathrm{CPR}}/\Omega_{\mathrm{DM}}$).
 We assume that evaporation is halted at a mass $\mstop$ which we allow to differ from $\mpl$, and we assume that $\mstop$ is independent of the black hole charge.
 However, we require that $\mstop\geq e\approx\mpl/11.7$, since a (classical) black hole with a mass below this threshold cannot have even one elementary charge without being super-extremal, which we prohibit.
+Note that in some models, the relic mass is far below the Planck scale, e.g. as in \citet{Carr:2015nqa}.
+Such relics may yet evade the constraints we set here.

 Even when $\fcpr=1$ and $\mstop$ is minimal, direct detection of such charged CPRs is limited primarily by the flux of these objects: at such high masses, the number density of CPRs is much lower than that of typical particle dark matter candidates.
 The flux is $\Phi_{\mathrm{CPR}}\simeq (\rho_{\mathrm{DM}}/\mstop)v_{\mathrm{DM}}$, so taking $v_{\mathrm{DM}}=\SI{300}{\kilo\meter/\second}$ and $\rho_{\mathrm{DM}}=\SI{0.3}{\giga\electronvolt/\centi\meter^3}$ gives the event rate as